wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (b) otherwise hinders, obstructs, or delays the FMA in acting under subsection (1).

-    (4) An accredited body that commits an offence under subsection (3) is liable on summary conviction to a fine not exceeding $100,000\.
+    (4) An accredited body that commits an offence under subsection (3) is liable on conviction to a fine not exceeding $100,000\.

+    Section 54(4): amended, on 1 July 2013, by [section 413][140] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 55 FMA must report on audit regulatory systems of each accredited body

 *   (1) The FMA must, no later than 6 months after the start of each financial year, prepare a report on the extent to which the audit regulatory systems of each accredited body are adequate and effective.

-    (2) Subsection (1) does not apply in respect of an accredited body if the FMA has, in the preceding financial year, been monitoring the accredited body under [section 54][72] for less than 6 months.
+    (2) Subsection (1) does not apply in respect of an accredited body if the FMA has, in the preceding financial year, been monitoring the accredited body under [section 54][71] for less than 6 months.

     (3) The FMA must, no later than 1 month after preparing a report under subsection (1), publish a notice in the _Gazette_ that---